 My passion is comedy.
 Simple.

-Years ago I didn't even know comedy could be a career option.
-I was a shy and anxious individual, but here I am now writing and performing in my own character comedy shows.
-I wouldn't have got here if it wasn't for a certain comedy writing workshop.
+7 years ago I didn't even know comedy could be a career option.
+I was a shy and anxious individual.
+I decided I was going to do a two year acting diploma on top of working full time to boost my confidence - of which I had none.
+After a good few years finding my feet and my passion, I'm now writing and performing in my own character comedy shows.
+I also wouldn't have got here if it wasn't for a certain comedy writing workshop.
 Years ago I took part in a Saturday afternoon comedy workshop with Funny Women and it changed my life.
 I was put on stage to do my first stand up that same Saturday night and it all went on from there.

 I've also taken a couple of other comedy workshops through the years and found them to be inspiring and overall...so much fun!